YaxinCheng/Tonnerre/README.md

 So, Tonnerre supports extensions too.
 The extensions are called **TNE Script**.
 They are simply packed scripts with extra resource files.
 For more detailed info about **TNE Script**, go to: [TNEExamples](https://github.com/YaxinCheng/TNEExamples).

+## Roadmap

+- [ ] More options in the setting panel
+- [ ] Better indexing and change-listening algorithm
+- [ ] More script language support for TNE Script

 ## License

 This project is licensed under the GPLv3 Licence - see the [LICENSE.md](https://github.com/YaxinCheng/Tonnerre/blob/master/LICENSE)